Kralja Tomislava 7

 • Good to know: cruise ships and summer heat can change your plans

-• Local tip: plan sightseeing early, take a midday seaside break or enjoy a unique experience, and go back out in the evening
+• Local tip: plan sightseeing early, take a midday seaside or indoor break, and go back out in the evening

 Dubrovnik might look small on the map, but there are a few things that can completely change your experience of the city — from cruise ship crowds to summer heat and the reality of all those beautiful stone stairs.